Executive Team

 Term: 7/1/2022 – 6/30/2025

-Rebecca serves as an Area Editor for the Journal of Marketing and the Journal of Product Innovation Management and on the editorial review boards of JAMS, IJRM, and Journal of International Marketing.
+Rebecca serves as Co-Editor for the Journal of Marketing, on the Advisory Board for the Journal of Product Innovation Management, previously served as Associate Editor for the Journal of Marketing Research and the Journal of Marketing, and currently serves on the editorial review boards of JAMS, IJRM, and Journal of International Marketing.
 She has received several awards, including the Jagdish N. Sheth Award for best paper published in JAMS, the IU Trustees Teaching Award, and a Kelley School of Business Innovative Teaching Award.

 Angela Brutsche